ananthselva/azure-devops-tf/README.md

-This file totally cover the webapp service and mysql for build from azure pipeline to release setup
+This file covers the web app service and MySQL for building from the azure pipeline to release setup.